We know that there are 1.3 million stroke survivors in the UK. We want to honour these incredible people, and with your help, we can!

 How do I keep track of my steps?

-There are also apps that you can find in the pack that help you track your distance, such as MapMyWalk, Walkmeter GPS, Outdoors Great Britain.
+We recommend that you use an app to help you track your distance, such as MapMyWalk, Walkmeter GPS, Outdoors Great Britain.
+You can also link this to your Stroke Association Fundraising page.